wizzello/openkore-otp/README.md

 ## 🤝 Contributing

 Fork, enhance, and share improvements — especially ideas on how to eliminate the need for core source modifications!

 ---

+## Special Thanks

+This plugin was made possible thanks to contributions, ideas, and support from:

+- **pogramos** – for the idea of creating a custom Base32 decoder instead of using external libraries.
+- **SilverPhoenix28** – for sharing the way to handle OTP through `received_login_token` and `$messageSender`.
+- **OpenKore Community** – for testing, feedback, and code reviews.

+We appreciate every idea, report, and line of code that made this plugin better!

+---